akajuvonen/akajuvonen.github.io/about.md

 # Antti Juvonen

-Hi, I'm Antti, a Data Scientist from Finland currently living in Tokyo, Japan.
-I'm working as a Machine Learning Engineer @ [Cogent Labs].
+Hi, I'm Antti.
+I'm from Finland but currently living in Tokyo, Japan.
+I'm working as Senior Machine Learning Engineer @ [Cogent Labs].
 I got a PhD in IT and co-founded [CAP Data Technologies].
-I have 7+ years of experience in Machine Learning and software engineering.
+I'm a Software Engineer at heart, and in addition to programming I have been researching or applying Machine Learning since around 2011.

 My interests include programming (mostly Python), Machine Learning, AI, Big Data and technology.
-I'm also a big fan of presenting complicated concepts in a simple way and will write about my observations in the blog.
+I'm also a big fan of presenting complicated concepts in a simple way and will write about my (personal) observations in the blog.

 # Links
 - [GitHub]